 3. The attack on Kitaya reportedly consisted of 300 fighters and included a forging operation across the Rovuma River, which serves as the border between Mozambique and Tanzania.
 The target town sits on the banks of the river.
 It is unclear how the insurgents crossed it or how deep and swift the water was or was not, but it happened at the end of the rainy season.
 Regardless, moving that many fighters across a river, swollen or otherwise, required professional military know-how.

 4. The raid on Palma initially consisted of 100 fighters that were later joined by 200 more.
-Some reporting suggests the insurgents engaged in pre-attack infiltration operations (most likely advanced force operations such as reconnaissance, target designation, and prepositioning of small fighting units), which might have preceded the other major town attacks as well.
+Some reporting suggests the insurgents engaged in pre-attack infiltration operations (most likely advanced force operations such as reconnaissance, target designation, and prepositioning of weaponry and small fighting units,) which might have preceded the other major town attacks as well.
 As with the other large town raids, the attackers blocked off all roads in and out of town.

 The attack on Palma included the seizure of the Amarula Palma Hotel, where over 100 locals and foreigners had gathered, waiting for government rescue, but none came.
 Early in the Palma raid, helicopters from DAG managed to rescue several small groups of people from the hotel in their light-skinned helicopters before heavy insurgent fire forced them away.